Rabalais: The era of quarterback quick fixes at LSU needs to end with Joe Burrow

 In some ways it seems like they shuffled off the LSU football stage only yesterday.
 In other ways, Jefferson and Lee seem like quaint relics of a bygone era.

 The quarterback position is the most volatile one in college football.
-Players these days bolt for greener fields if their path to significant playing time becomes blocked — or sometimes as in the case of Clemson-turned-Missouri quarterback Kelly Bryant even looks partly cloudy.
+Players these days bolt for greener fields if their paths to significant playing time becomes blocked — or sometimes, as in the case of Clemson-turned-Missouri quarterback Kelly Bryant, even looks partly cloudy.

 Nowhere is the position more volatile than at LSU.